How to Ferment Vegetables: A Beginner’s Guide

 Salt

 Salt is needed to create a saltwater brine.
-The salt is what prevents bad bacteria from growing while the lactic acid is being produced.
+The salt prevents harmful bacteria from growing while the lactic acid is being produced.

 I highly recommend sea salt or pink Himalayan salt.

 Never use table salt.
-The toxic chemicals and iodine in table salt can interfere with the fermentation process.
+The toxic chemicals and iodine in table salt can interfere with fermentation.

 Water

-When making the saltwater brine always use reverse osmosis water or filtered water.
+When making the saltwater brine, always use reverse osmosis water or filtered water.
 Don’t ever use plain tap water.
-The toxic chemicals in tap water, just like the chemicals in table salt, can interfere with the fermentation process.
+The toxic chemicals in tap water, like those in table salt, can interfere with the fermentation process.

 SaltWater Brine

-Most fermentations require saltwater brine.
-The saltwater brine is made by dissolving salt into the water.
+Most fermentations require saltwater brine, which is made by dissolving salt in water.
 The saltwater brine is poured over the veggies.
-Like I mentioned earlier, the salt in the brine is what keeps bad bacteria at bay.
+As I mentioned earlier, the salt in the brine is what keeps harmful bacteria at bay.

-But many fermentation recipes do require a saltwater brine.
-The amount of salt and water you use depends on the size of jars you plan to use.
-If you want to use a gallon jar or 4 quart jars then you need to make a gallon of saltwater brine.
+However, many fermentation recipes require a saltwater brine.
+The amount of salt and water you use depends on the size of the jars you plan to use.
+If you want to use a gallon jar or 4-quart jars, you need to make a gallon of saltwater brine.

 A 2-3% saltwater brine works well for carrots, jalapenos, radishes, and other hard vegetables.
-I like to use around 2 tablespoons of salt per quart of water.
-Which is a little more than 3% but works just fine.
+I like to use around two tablespoons of salt per quart of water, which is a little more than 3% but works just fine.

 Stir the salt into the water until it has completely dissolved.
 Turn off the stove and allow the brine to cool to room temperature.
 Never pour the brine over your veggies while it is hot.
-Always wait for it to fully cool.
+Always wait for it to cool fully.

 Fruits & Veggies